 difference, if my seeing something, just seeing something made

-What I had read in Other Worlds by Paul Davies that affected me strangely was words: 'the importance of an observer'.
+What I had read in Other Worlds by Paul Davies was 'the importance of an observer'.
 When I read those words I realized that they had been embedded in the package of information that had burst, or bloomed in my mind in the 10 days between July 31, and August 11, 1984.
-It was the 'header', the very first part of that experience had been about 'the importance of an observer'.
+The very first part of that experience had been about 'the importance of an observer'.

 I went to Chicago in the spring, spending a lot